FireEnjin/Components/README.md

 ---

 The components deploy process is built around [Github Actions](https://github.com/features/actions) and will deploy automatically to [Firebase Hosting](https://firebase.google.com/docs/hosting) when commits are made to the master branch.
 This can be configured in the /.github/workflows/deploy.yml.

-## Special Thanks

----

-Special thanks to dutscher for putting together a great example of using StencilJS with Storybook, which we used as the base for this project.